 - (a) The University recognizes the Union membership categories of "Member" and "Associate Member."
 Upon sixty (60) days written notice from the Union, the University agrees to recognize new union categories of membership. - (b) The Union agrees that dues for each membership category will be either a flat dollar amount or a single percentage of pay. - (c) The Union will provide the Office of Human Resources written notification of its intent to change membership dues deduction rates no later than the 10th of the month for the new rate to take effect within the same month.
 Notice of intent to change membership dues deduction rates filed after the 10th of the month will take effect the following month.
-Filed for the purposes of change in membership dues deduction rates shall mean postmarked (dated by meter or U.S. Post Office), or hand delivered receipt.

-- (d) The University, upon written authorization from an employee, will deduct union dues from the employee's regular monthly salary.
+Filed for the purposes of change in membership dues deduction rates shall mean postmarked (dated by meter or U.S. Post Office), or hand delivered receipt. - (d) The University, upon written authorization from an employee, will deduct union dues from the employee's regular monthly salary.
 This authorization shall include a statement directing the University to inform the Union of the name of the employee and the amount deducted each month.
 The amount to be deducted shall be certified by the Union to the University.
-The sum of all monies deducted shall be remitted to the Union within thirty (30) days. - (e) The University agrees that once authorized by a graduate assistant, dues deduction authorization will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
+The sum of all monies deducted shall be remitted to the Union within thirty (30) days.

+- (e) The University agrees that once authorized by a graduate assistant, dues deduction authorization will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
 The Union agrees that its dues deduction authorization cards will clearly inform graduate assistants that once authorized, dues deductions will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
+The Union agrees that its dues deduction authorization cards will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
 The parties agree that dues will not be deducted from pay earned for employment in a status other than as a graduate assistant. - (f) It is understood that notifications from the Union to start or stop dues deductions received after the 10th of the month may take effect the following month unless the 10th falls on a Saturday or Sunday, in which case the start or stop date will fall on the following Monday. - (g) Due to frequent adjustments in work assignment during the first four (4) weeks of each term, lack of finality regarding bargaining unit status is typical.
 The University shall process all authorizations for dues deduction submitted during these weeks by deducting one-half (1/2) of the dues owed in each of the following two (2) months if it proves impossible to deduct during the first month of the term.